Inside Keyenberg Project

 The project „Inside Keyenberg“ is an innovative approach to today’s climate disasters in Germany, initiated by our co-founder Estrella.
 By 2018, when we started the project, climate change was already a big topic in the media.
 However, hardly anything covered how governmental decisions for Germany would affect it, especially concerning coal mining.
 In fact, while Germany has been taking big steps forward in the generation of renewable energy and away from nuclear power in recent years, the coal industry has kept growing steadily, along with its CO2 emissions and, in addition, continues profiting from subsidies.

 During the Climate Reality Leadership Training in June 2018, we were very moved by Norbert Winzen’s speech.
-He didn’t represent a bank or an organization or an institute, unlike the other speakers.
+Unlike the other speakers, he didn’t represent a bank, organization, or institute.
 Instead, he represented perhaps something worth a lot more: his home.
 He was “just” a simple resident in Keyenberg.
 He told us his story, how his entire life and livelihood are threatened by the expansion of RWE’s coal mine “Garzweiler”.
 We learned that tens of thousands of Germans were forced to relocate in the past years, causing social bonds to break irreparably and lives to change, usually for the worse.
 Especially elders, who spent all their lives in their cherished hometowns, have been suffering from severe psychological stress and died shortly upon hearing the devastating news.
 Upon searching the web after Norbert’s speech, we didn’t find any media displaying the hardships of the town-citizens living near coal mines.
 The available documentaries tended to be rather neutral, not very sentimental, and quite long.
 We really wanted to spread the word about what was happening in Keyenberg, but felt rather hopeless due to the lack of coverage.
-So we decided to create our own awareness campaign: a team of Climate Reality Leaders (Estrella, Nico, Andrea, Jenny, Bruno) decided to create a series of short films that show the widely unknown dark side of the coal mining in Germany by using images that would move the audience emotionally, leveraging empathy.
+So we decided to create our own awareness campaign: a team of Climate Reality Leaders (Estrella, Nico, Andrea, Jenny, Bruno) decided to create a series of short films that show the widely unknown dark side of coal mining in Germany by using images that would move the audience emotionally, leveraging empathy.

 With these videos, we want to tell the story of the people who live in Keyenberg: a town that is undergoing relocation because of the expansion of the Garzweiler lignite mine.
 Some people have already left, while many others are still fighting.
 We want to help them save their home by spreading awareness and compelling people to take action.
 We want to give hope, engage the audience to act and empower them to act together for our future, focusing on three topics: